Sneha1-1/ML-DL-Projects/index.md

 ### Path : <a href="https://github.com/Sneha1-1/Projects/tree/main/Loan_Defaulter_Prediction" > Loan Defaulter prediction</a>

-# The way the projects are done is as follows:

-## The tasks are divided into below points:
+## The Projects are divided into 6 sections :

 1. Basic screening